CSB-KaracaLab/prot-on_web/README.md

 sudo service supervisor restart
 ```

-**If you change/update anything on the server files/scripts, you must rerun below commands.** You can check the status of all monitored apps, use the following command
+**If you change/update anything on the server files/scripts, you must rerun below commands.**

 ```
 sudo service supervisor restart